 Environmental groups have long criticized the lack of transparency of organizations funding faux grassroots movements that defend oil and gas corporations’ bottom lines.

-Now, Sen. Vitter and his friends on the EPW committee are attempting to turn this transparency line around, forgetting that this tactic only works if there is substance behind the claims.
+Now, Senator Vitter and his friends on the Committee are attempting to turn this transparency line around, forgetting that this tactic only works if there is substance behind the claims.
 There’s a difference between citizen groups getting funding from wealthy donors and foundations, and real astroturf groups that are started and funded by the industry to protect the status quo.

 “It’s pretty crazy that people who have these giant wealthy funders with an obvious financial interest in what happens in Colorado should be attacking citizen activists who are really scraping by,” Mendell said.
 “We do this because we love our community.
 We have nothing to gain except for our clean air and clean water and our health.”